barichd/brailleorch/borframework.md

 Display images
 This menu is for extracting pictures contained in compressed Musicxml files (.mxl), which may be cover page images or special music symbols not being able to enter in notation programs.
 The listbox describes the details of every image file as this:
 filename, part number, staff number, bar number, and beat position.
 Press View to read the image on screen, and press OK to bring the cursor to the location for transcribers to enter appropriate braille symbols.
 Press Define to define a symbol globally in this score.
-See [Define New Features](#3.4) for details.
+See [Define New Features](#cd) for details.

 Transpose
 This dialog will handle score/parts transposition.
-See [corresponding section](#2.2) for details.
+See [corresponding section](#bb) for details.

 Score management
 A tool for managing various items such as page/measure numbering, movement divisions etc for the whole score or selected block.
-See [corresponding section](#2.3) for details.
+See [corresponding section](#bc) for details.

 Part management
 A very powerful tool for managing part names and grouping properties in the score.
-See [corresponding section](#2.4) for details.
+See [corresponding section](#bd) for details.

 Text management
 A very powerful tool for managing various text items in the score.
-See [corresponding section](#2.5) for details.
+See [corresponding section](#be) for details.

 Lyrics management
 A tool for managing lyrics in the score.
-See [corresponding section](#2.6) for details.
+See [corresponding section](#bf) for details.

 Chords management
 (to do it later)
 A tool for modifying chord symbols.
-See [coresponding section](#2.7) for details.
+See [coresponding section](#bg) for details.

 Metronome management
 A tool to manage metronome marks in the score.
-See [corresponding section](#2.8) for details.
+See [corresponding section](#bh) for details.

 **********

-### 1.7 Playback Menu {#1.7}
+### 1.7 Playback Menu {#ag}

 Play/stop (ctrl+l)
 Play current measure (shift+l)